HGH Purchased From Mexico Is Illegal – Don’t Buy HGH Illegally

 Three persons were accused of conspiracy to distribute and possess with intent to distribute ketamine, a Schedule III controlled substance.
 One person was charged with conspiracy to distribute and possess with intent to distribute anabolic steroids.
 Each defendant faces up to five years in prison and fines totaling $250,000 if convicted on the conspiracy charges.

 Another person was accused of conspiracy to distribute cocaine.
 This defendant faces up to 20 years in prison and fines totaling $1 million if convicted.

 District of Rhode Island

-A federal grand jury in Rhode Island has charged Genescience Pharmaceutical Company, which is based in China, the company’s CEO, Lei Jin, and three other men with participating in an international trafficking conspiracy in which millions of dollars worth of human growth hormone (HGH) was smuggled into the United States and other countries.
+A federal grand jury in Rhode Island has charged Genescience Pharmaceutical Company, which is based in China, the company’s CEO, Lei Jin, and three other men were participating in an international trafficking conspiracy in which millions of dollars worth of human growth hormone (HGH) was smuggled into the United States and other countries.

 The smugglers allegedly used Web sites and private e-mail addresses to facilitate the smuggling.
 The U.S. government has also seized money traced to the smuggling operation — about $3.6 million — from Chinese bank branches in New York.

 On May 9, 2007, a federal grand jury in Baltimore indicted Bradley C. Blum, 36, of Houston Texas, for conspiring to illegally distribute and illegally distributing human growth hormone (HGH), which he allegedly obtained from a manufacturer in China, and then unlawfully sold to customers in Lexington Park, Md., and elsewhere in the United States.